aroldvalda/SceneMan/README.md

 -- @param ... (varargs) A list of values that will be passed to the event's "whenRemoved" callback function sceneMan:clearStack (...)

+--- Removes all scenes from the unlocked portion of the stack, starting at the top.
+-- This will call all the scenes' "whenRemoved" methods, starting from the topmost scene -- This will automatically freeze the stack until all scenes have been iterated over -- @param ... (varargs) A list of values that will be passed to the event's "whenRemoved" callback function sceneMan:clearUnlockedStack (...)

 --- Fires an event callback for all scenes on the stack.
 -- @param eventName (string) The name of the event
 -- @param ... (varargs) A series of values that will be passed to the scenes' event callbacks